chibiboba/JS-120/Exam Part 2/Specifics Study Guide (copy).md

 - Similarities between class and constructor/prototype pattern

-  - anything in the constructor method is the instance object's own properties, like the constructor prototoype pattern
+  - anything in the constructor method is the instance object's own properties, like the constructor prototype pattern

   - In most situations, instantiating a new object from a class is identical to creating one with the constructor/prototype pattern: